HDuCoing/wheres_carmen/README.md

 dbt docs generate
 dbt docs serve
 ```
+## Questions
+#### a.
+For each month, which agency region is Carmen Sandiego most likely to be found?

+After building monthly_sightings_by_region analytical model I see that the most common region occurence is 'europe' counting all sightings and windowing them by region.

+#### b.
+Also for each month, what is the probability that Ms. Sandiego is armed AND wearing a jacket, but NOT a hat?
+What general observations about Ms. Sandiego can you make from this?

+I built outfit_probability (or rizz as they say) to take all sightings * 1.0 (to indicate 100%) and divided it by total sightings for a given month.
+0 indicating 0% and 1 indicatig 100%.
+There are a range of values depending.

+#### c.
+What are the three most occuring behaviors of Ms. Sandiego?

+This was done using a ranking window, I retrieved all the behaviors from each sighting and ranked the top behaviors, then I just grabbed the top 3.

+#### d.
+For each month, what is the probability Ms. Sandiego exhibits one of her three most occurring behaviors?

+For this one I leveraged the previously built model most_common_behaviors to grant me the top 3, then I used the count of total sightings by month and used these values to calculate the probability.
+Note: doing this method means most_common_behaviors must be built first.

 ## Project Process
 1. This project takes in raw data as seeds and creates them into source tables as the starting step.